Human Rights Committee’s 124th session

 NGOs who have submitted a written report to the Human Rights Committee have the opportunity to speak at the formal briefing.
 Only one NGO representative per report submitted is allowed to take the floor at this briefing.

-The NGO formal briefings will take place at the Conference Room of Palais Wilson.
-The schedule will be available soon.
+The NGO formal briefings will take place at the Conference Room of Palais Wilson according to the following schedule:

 NGO informal briefings